 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Salivary Gland Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the salivary glands

-- Parotid glands.
-These are the largest salivary glands and are found on either side of the face in front of the ears.
+Parotid glands.
+These are the largest salivary glands.
+They are located on either side of the face in front of the ears.

 About salivary gland cancer

-A tumor (benign or cancerous) can begin in any of the major or minor salivary glands.
-Most tumors (80%) in the parotid gland, and about half of the tumors in the submandibular gland, are benign.
+Both benign and cancerous tumors can begin in any of the major or minor salivary glands.
+Most of the tumors (80%) that develop in the parotid gland, and about half of the tumors in the submandibular gland, are benign.
 Sublingual gland tumors are almost always cancerous.
 Most cancerous tumors of this type begin in the parotid gland or in the submandibular glands.

 There are many subtypes of salivary gland tumors, depending on the type of cell where it started and an evaluation of tumor cells under a microscope.
-This is covered in more detail in Stages .
+This is explained in more detail in the Subtypes section.

 This section covers primary salivary gland cancer, which is cancer that begins in the salivary glands.
-Sometimes, another type of cancer (most commonly melanoma or another skin cancer ) can spread to the salivary glands or the nearby lymph nodes (tiny, bean-shaped organs that fight infection) located inside and surrounding the parotid gland and next to the submandibular gland.
+Sometimes another type of cancer, most commonly melanoma or another type of skin cancer , can spread to the salivary glands or to the nearby lymph nodes located inside and surrounding the parotid gland and next to the submandibular gland.
+Lymph nodes are tiny, bean-shaped organs that fight infection.
 For more information about cancer that started in another part of the body and then spread to the salivary glands, please see Cancer.Net’s guide for that type of cancer .